metosin/malli/docs/function-schemas.md

 ### Polymorphic Functions

-A polymorphic function using `m/all` is generatively tested by instantiating schema variables with small schemas.
+A polymorphic function using `m/all` is generatively tested by instantiating schema variables with generated schemas and then using the resulting schema for generative testing.

+In the same way as function arguments are chosen during generative testing, schema variable instantiations start small and then grow after successful runs, and failures are shrunk for reporting purposes.

 For example, the polymorphic identity schema